MoranARM/iFunnyMemeScraper/README.md

 Make sure to take not of what version of python you are using as the call to python may be py, py3, python, or python3

-This also applies to pip, make sure to install depandencies to the correct pip associated with the python environment being running
+This also applies to pip, make sure to install depandencies to the correct pip associated with the python environment in use

 You can check the version of python by running `python -v` or `python --version` and the same with pip by running `pip --version`